khadralab/NP_TCR_surface_interactions/README.md

 - Capacity Results/

-	- Folder containing simulation results quantifying the surface capacity of bound NPs as well as distirbution of covered TCRs corresponding to results presented in Figure 1.
+	- Folder containing simulation results quantifying the surface capacity of bound NPs as well as distribution of covered TCRs corresponding to results presented in Figure 1.

 - Functions/